rikhuijzer/xrcf.org/content/blog/basic-arnoldc.md

 1. `src/arnold_to_mlir.rs` contains the `--convert-arnold-to-mlir` pass, which converts the ArnoldC code to MLIR.

 All other passes such as `--convert-func-to-llvm` are implemented in the `xrcf` crate.

+If you want to contribute to the compiler framework, see [contributing](/contributing).

 Although the compiler framework is not yet feature complete, if you want to build your own compiler, here are some modern compiler projects that could serve as inspiration: